 Organizations that have participated in an Innoweave Collective Impact Workshop 2 and are clear on both the goals that they hope to achieve with Collective Impact and how they can use coaching to advance their plan will be eligible to apply for Planning Coaching (read more about coaching here).
 Teams may then also be ably to apply for a Launch Grant or Execution Grant (Youth CI only).
 Read more about the grant process here.

-Collective Impact - Youth CI Workshop 1 - Niagara, ON,
+Collective Impact - National - Online,